kojiwell/deploy_havana/README.rst

    * The document is ongoing and unfinished, and the scripts are beta forever.
      I often update things right now.
    * Each step makes something good.
-However, going to the next step will make some additional work for reconfiguration.
+However, going to the next step will make some extra work for reconfiguration.
 For example, when you enable ssl on keystone later, you need to delete the keystone endpoint and relegister it with https.
 This kind of work happens at each step.
    * Best-effort in a lot of ways.